 1 / k²).

 Pafnuty Chebyshev was a Russian mathematician whose work can tell us a lot about the universe.
 "The universe?
 But I've come here to count some formulas!"
 Well, admittedly, it's not the time and place to think about how fast the universe expands, but maybe it is the perfect opportunity to see that random events are not that random after all?
 In fact, many random processes in nature can be approximated by the so-called normal probability distribution, which has an elegant structure and useful properties.
-But let's not dive into the mathematical mumbo-jumbo yet, and try to understand the idea of our fellow mathematician.
+If you want to, you may later check the normal distribution calculator to appreciate its beauty, but as for now, let's not dive into the mathematical mumbo-jumbo but rather try to understand the idea of our fellow mathematician.

 Consider the all-time favorite probability problem – tossing a coin.
 If we flip a coin a hundred times, how many heads will we get?
 If we do it once, the probability of getting heads is